Panpoeticon Batavum: History of the book

-The most notable book was published by the man who purchased his collection after Van Halen died in 1732, Michiel de Roode.
+The most notable book was published by the man who purchased this collection after Van Halen died in 1732, Michiel de Roode.
 De Roode published the book in 1773 as a member of Leiden's learned society ‘Kunst wordt door arbeid verkreegen’ (art is accomplished by work) which paid for the edition.
 That the book was popular is attested by the fact that in 1808 the Teyler's Stichting gave Wybrand Hendriks the request to purchase it for up to 500 guilders at auction, and Hendriks bought it for 200 guilders.

 An incomplete list of poet portraits: